Blockstream/satellite/doc/bitcoin.md

 > - This command supports Ubuntu (18.04, 19.10, and 20.04), Fedora (30,
 > 31, and 32), and CentOS 7.
 >
-> - bitcoin-satellite is a fork of bitcoin core, and, as such, it installs
+> - bitcoin-satellite is a fork of bitcoin core.
+As such, it installs
 > applications with the same name (i.e., `bitcoind`, `bitcoin-cli`,
 > `bitcoin-qt`, and `bitcoin-tx`).
 Hence, the installation of
 > `bitcoin-satellite` will fail if you already have bitcoin core installed.